Rouslan/NTracer/doc/ntracer.rst

         Set the value of :py:attr:`shadows`

-        If the scene has been locked by a :py:class:`.render.Renderer`, this method will raise an exception instead.
+        If the scene has been locked by a renderer, this method will raise an exception instead.

         :param boolean shadows: The new value.

-    .. py:attribute:: aabb_max

-        The maximum extent of the axis-aligned bounding-box that encloses all the primitives of the scene.

-        This attribute is read-only.

-    .. py:attribute:: aabb_min

-        The minimum extent of the axis-aligned bounding-box that encloses all the primitives of the scene.

-        This attribute is read-only.

     .. py:attribute:: ambient_color